 - Make sure the contractor has current liability insurance and current workers' compensation policy paperwork.
 Then call the insurance agent to make sure the policies are still current.

 - Make sure the contractor can provide you with references for recent projects they have completed.

 - Do not hire a certified contractor if they are not members of their industry trade organization or certified by the product manufacturer.

 No homeowner should have to pay for damage to the inside of their home because of a poorly installed roof, that will allow water to penetrate to the interior and lead to damaged drywall, wet carpet, and possible mold issues.

-When it is time to hire a certified contractor for your next roof replacement project, take some time to qualify them, by asking the right questions, checking on their insurance policies, industry credentials and asking for references.
+When it is time to hire a certified contractor for your next roof replacement project, take some time to qualify them, by asking the right questions, checking on their insurance policies, and industry credentials, and asking for references.
 Make sure they provide you with a clearly understandable proposal that details what they will do to complete the project.

 If you do these things then you have a much high chance of having a successful project.
 If you don’t do these things…. you just might be the homeowner who will tell other people about your… nightmare roofing project.